aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 ![](https://i.imgur.com/KCZk6EX.jpeg)

-3. Use the variable to make build steps in a pipeline more dynamic:
+3. Use the variable to make steps in a deployment process more dynamic:

 ![](https://i.imgur.com/js2N375.jpeg)